iontodirel/ham_radio_services/README.md

 This will expose a serial port and the sound subsystem to the container:

-`docker run -it --device /dev/ttyUSB0:/dev/ttyUSB0 --device /dev/snd -tty --entrypoint /bin/sh direwolf`
+`docker run -it --device /dev/ttyUSB0:/dev/ttyUSB0 --device /dev/snd --tty --entrypoint /bin/sh direwolf`

+docker build -t gps .
+docker run -it --privileged --tty --entrypoint /bin/sh gps

 **NOTE**: change the serial port as appropriate